ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 > :warning: *This section is a W.I.P. and needs more review!* :warning:

 While most of this guide explains how to make a bot, this section is specifically intended to teach you how to make a *good* bot.
+This is, of course, my personal experience as well as what I have learned from testing and speaking with other bot creators.
+*If you believe some part of this section is wrong or misleading, please let me know so I can fix it!*

-This section aims to provide enough general and specific guidance to allow a decicated bot creator to train a bot from nothing to GC.
+This section aims to provide enough general and specific guidance to allow a dedicated bot creator to train a bot from nothing to GC.

 I will be referencing the [rewards section](rewards.md), [learner settings section](learner_settings.md), and [graphs section](graphs.md) frequently.

 # Early Stages (Bronze - Silver)

 There are differing opinions on what "early stages" mean, but personally I define the early stages of training as the period of time before your bot is actually trying to score.
-Bots in early stages cannot yet push or shoot the ball into the goal.
+Bots in the early stages cannot yet push or shoot the ball into the goal.

-In this stage, you primarly should focus your bot on these 2 tasks:
+In this stage, you primarily should focus your bot on these 2 tasks:
 1. Learn to touch the ball
 2. Don't forget how to jump